-If you have a daughter, granddaughter, niece or cousin who you think might be interested in pursuing a career in super, please share this information with them.
-The 2018 Super Daughters Day will be held on Friday 5 October and more information can be found here.
+If you have a daughter, granddaughter, niece or cousin who you think might be interested in pursuing a career in super, please tell them about this day and encourage them to keep an eye out for our 2019 event.

 In 2019, we will be participating in The Observership Program for the first time.
 This program provides a young, talented and energetic individual with training and practical experience on a not-for-profit board.
 The structure gives the participant a learning experience like no other and ongoing networking opportunities that create a passionate and motivated community of future leaders.
 For Women in Super (WIS), it will involve welcoming an Observer to sit on our Board for a 12-month period as a non-voting member.
 If you would like to learn more about this program, or are considering applying to be an Observer, please click here.